jbuisine/macop/paper.md

 A hierarchy between dependent algorithms is also available, based on a parent/child link, allowing quick access to global information when looking for solutions, such as the best solution found, the number of global evaluations.

-The mono-objective Iterated Local Search [@DBLP:books/sp/03/LourencoMS03] algorithm which aims to perform local searches (child algorithms linked to the main algorithm) and then to explore again (explorations vs. exploitation trade-off).
-On the multi-objective side, the MOEA/D algorithm [@DBLP:journals/tec/ZhangL07] has been implemented by using the weighted-sum of objectives to change multi-objectives problem into a set of mono-objective (Tchebycheff approach can also be used [@DBLP:journals/cor/AlvesA07]).
-Hence, this algorithm aims at decomposing the multi-objective problem into $mu$ single-objective problems in order to obtain the Pareto front [@kim2005adaptive] where single-objective problems are so-called child algorithms linked to the multi-objective algorithm.
+The mono-objective Iterated Local Search [@DBLP:books/sp/03/LourencoMS03] algorithm have been implemented.
+This algorithm aims to perform local searches (child algorithms linked to the main algorithm) and then to explore again (explorations vs. exploitation trade-off).
+On the multi-objective side, the MOEA/D algorithm [@DBLP:journals/tec/ZhangL07] has been implemented by using the weighted-sum of objectives to change multi-objectives problem into a set of mono-objective problems (Tchebycheff approach can also be used [@DBLP:journals/cor/AlvesA07]).
+Hence, this algorithm aims at decomposing the multi-objective problem into $\mu$ single-objective problems in order to obtain the Pareto front [@kim2005adaptive] where single-objective problems are so-called child algorithms linked to the multi-objective algorithm.

 The main purpose of these developed algorithms is to show the possibilities of operational search algorithm implementations based on the minimalist structure of the library.

 ## In `macop.solutions` module:

 Currently, only combinatorial solutions (discrete problem modelisation) are offered, with the well-known problem of the knapsack as an example.
 Of course, it's easy to add your own representations of solutions.
-Solutions modeling continuous problems can also be created by the anyone who wants to model his own problem.
+Solutions modeling continuous problems can also be created by anyone who wants to model his own problem.

 ## In `macop.operators` and `macop.policies` modules:

-A few mutation and crossover operators have been implemented, however, it remains quite simple.
+A few mutation and crossover operators have been implemented.
+However, it remains quite simple.
 What is interesting here is that it is possible to develop one's own strategy for choosing operators for the next evaluation.
 The available UCBPolicy class proposes this functionality as an example, since it will seek to propose the best operator to apply based on a method known as the Adaptive Operator Selection (AOS) via the use of the Upper Confidence Bound (UCB) algorithm [@DBLP:journals/tec/LiFKZ14].

 ## In `macop.callbacks` module:

-The use of callback instance, allows both to do an action every $k$ evaluations of information, but also to reload them once the run of the algorithm is cut.
+The use of callback instance allows both to do an action every $k$ evaluations of information, but also to reload them once the run of the algorithm is cut.
 Simply inherit the abstract Callback class and implement the `apply` method to backup and `load` to restore.
 It is possible to add as many callbacks as required.
-Such as an example, implemented UCBPolicy has its own callback allowing the instance to reload previously collected statistics and restart using them.
+As an example, the implemented UCBPolicy has its own callback allowing the instance to reload previously collected statistics and restart using them.

-## Documentation

-Fully documented examples of the usage of **Macop** is available at [https://jbuisine.github.io/macop/](https://jbuisine.github.io/macop/).

 # Conclusion

-`Macop` aims to allow the modelling of discrete (usually combinatorial) optimisation problem.
+`Macop` aims to allow the modelling of discrete (usually combinatorial) optimisation problems.
 It is therefore open to expansion and not closed specifically to a kind of problem.

 `Macop` proposes a simple structure of interaction of the main elements (algorithms, operators, solutions, policies, callbacks) for the resolution of operational research problems inside an interaction loop.
 From its generic structure, it is possible, thanks to the flexible programming paradigm of the Python language, to easily allow the extension and development of new algorithms and problems.
 Based on simple concepts, this package can therefore meet the needs of the rapid problem implementation.